xinzhuma/patchnet/README.md

 #### Prepare your data

-First, you should download the [KITTI dataset](http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d), and organize the data as follows:
+First, you should download the [KITTI dataset](http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d), and organize the data as follows  (*: this is an empty directory to store the data generated in subsequent steps):

 ```
 #ROOT